MonoGame/MonoGame/Documentation/articles/tools/2mgfx.md

-# MGFXC
+# MonoGame Effects Compiler (MGFXC)

 The MGFXC tool is used to compile [DirectX Effect files](https://docs.microsoft.com/en-us/windows/win32/direct3d9/writing-an-effect) for usage with MonoGame.

-The MGCB Editor uses MGFXC to compile effects and wraps them in an xnb file so they can be loaded using `ContentManager`.
+The MGCB Editor uses MGFXC to compile effects and wrap them into an xnb file, so they can be loaded using the `ContentManager`.
 If you compile effects directly with MGFXC you can load effects using the `Microsoft.Framework.Xna.Graphics.Effect` constructor that takes a byte array with the effect code.

-Effects compiled directly are not xnb files and can not be loaded by `ContentManager`.
+Effects compiled directly are not xnb files and can not be loaded by the `ContentManager`.

 ## Installation